 At Mitchell Williams, we assist clients in navigating the U.S. anti-money laundering (AML) legal framework.
 Our sophisticated team of AML lawyers advise U.S. companies, including financial institutions and mutual funds, on a wide range of anti-money laundering (AML) issues.
-Our team works together to provide our clients with a holistic approach for ensuring compliance with AML and related laws and defend clients against enforcement actions.
+Our law firm works together to provide our corporate clients with a holistic approach for ensuring compliance with AML and related laws and defend clients against enforcement actions.
 Our AML lawyers are vastly credentialed and included a Certified Anti-Money Laundering Specialist, a Certified Global Sanctions Specialist, a former United States Department of Justice attorney, two Certified Information Privacy Professional/Europe, two Certified Information Privacy Professional/US and former in-house counsel.

 Our capabilities include:

 - Evaluate and enhance existing AML, CTF and economic sanctions policies, procedures, and internal controls consistent with regulatory expectations and industry best practices

 - Conduct regulatory and internal investigations on behalf of companies and financial services firms